TeXworks/texworks/README.md

 To build TeXworks from source, you will need to install developer packages (or equivalent) for:

- - Qt4 (4.5.2 or later is recommended, although the application may build with versions as old as 4.3.x.
-Note that on GNU/Linux, TeXworks may crash when changing the spell-checking language when using Qt 4.3.x.
-Updating to at least Qt 4.4.0 solves this.)
+ - Qt (4.6.0 or later)
    http://www.qt.io/download/

- - Poppler (using the latest stable release, currently 0.16, is strongly recommended, although versions as old as the 0.6 series should still work)
+ - Poppler (using the latest stable release, currently 0.16, is strongly recommended, although versions as old as the 0.6 series should still work) http://poppler.freedesktop.org/
-   http://poppler.freedesktop.org/

- - Hunspell (release 1.2.8 or later is recommended; earlier 1.2.x releases may be used, although support for some non-Latin-script languages may be lacking)
+ - Hunspell (release 1.2.8 or later is recommended; earlier 1.2.x releases may be used, although support for some non-Latin-script languages may be lacking) http://hunspell.github.io/
-   http://hunspell.github.io/

 along with their dependencies (such as Freetype, fontconfig, zlib, etc.) If you